f5devcentral/xcmcndemoguide/README.rst

 The included link to a utility service provides some helpful tools to assist with both configuration and testing of the environments:

-- Generate a domain and configure DNS records for it based on xC CNAME and other specific parameters;
+- Generate a domain and configure DNS records for it based on XC CNAME and other specific parameters;

 Public Cloud (multi-cloud), Modules & Scripts
 ##############################################